-B1.1 Eligibility to Participate National Federations must follow IJF nationality rules - refer to Section 1.7 Athletes can only enter one age category.
+B1.1 Eligibility to Participate

+National federations must follow IJF nationality rules - refer to Section 1.7 Athletes can only enter one age category.

-Participants must wear a white judogi, a black belt and a backnumber in accordance with IJF rules (SOR Appendix C).
-Brown belt without IJF label is authorized for under 23 age category.
+Participants must wear a white judogi, a black belt and a backnumber in accordance with the International Judo Federation (IJF) Sport and Organisation Rules (SOR) Appendix C. A brown belt without an IJF label is authorised for the under 23 age category.